rubyimogenjohnson/mcp-server-email/README.md

 # MCP Email Server (FOI Automation)

-An MCP (Model Context Protocol) server that integrates with the Gmail API, allowing Claude and other AI assistants to automate Freedom of Information (FOI) request handling for Camden.
+An MCP (Model Context Protocol) server that integrates with the Gmail API, allowing Claude and other AI assistants to automate Freedom of Information (FOI) request handling.
 The server can:
 - Read unread emails
 - Suggest similar previous FOI responses
 - Assign requests to the best team using CSV mapping
-- Generate a professional FOI receipt draft (with Camden header and sign-off)
+- Generate a professional FOI receipt draft

 ## Features